 This stitch works on any number of stitches.

 Row 2: Knit each stitch, wrapping the yarn around the needle twice instead of once when completing the stitch

 Row 3: Knit each stitch, dropping the extra wrap off the needle as you complete each stitch.

-Repeat these three rows for pattern.
+Repeat these three rows for a pattern.

-You can also make dropped stitches on purl rows or wrap the yarn around the needle three or more times to make really long drops.
+You can also make dropped stitches on purl rows, or wrap the yarn around the needle three or more times to make really long drops.